Soy Wonderful: Quick & Easy Tofu RecipesPosted by in The Treetopian Lifestyle

 Preheat your oven at 400°F and line a baking sheet with parchment paper.
 Line up the tofu in a single layer along with the marinade and bake for 15 minutes.
 Turn over and bake for 15 minutes again.
 While baking the tofu, combine all the sauce ingredients in a separate bowl.
 This will be used later on when you mix all the ingredients, including various vegetables, together.

-The recipes above are either served hot or spicy, but Hiyayakko is a tofu recipe that will cool you down in the middle of a hot day or night.
-Sassa shares her recipe for this simple dish in her blog, Sasasunakku.
+The recipes above are either served hot or spicy, but Hiyayakko is a tofu recipe that will cool you down on a hot day or night.
+Sylvia Gunde shares her recipe for this simple dish in her blog, Sylvia G Eatery.
 This quick and easy recipe requires:

 Cut the tofu into serving size and top with the other ingredients.
 Be sure to serve cold.